ItsAJ517/coding-journey/python/01-10-2024/reflections.md

     Type conversion
     Using the 'random' module

-I have put these concepts into practice in the program called 'Password Generator.py'.
+I have put these concepts into practice in the program called 'password_generator.py'.